joelrivard/test/content/georeferencing-maps/index.md

 ## Changing the appearance of the road data

-In order to better see the roads and orient ourselves, we'll change the colour of the road layer.
+In order to better see the roads and orient ourselves, we'll change the colour of the road layer by viewing the properties of the shapefile.

 ![Change colour](http://drive.google.com/uc?export=view&id=16gjYLLl4z6XzJ4XZqe2DkFoBDT4DQvQ7)